Skip to main content

 SDU_front_hero-2560x640

-The SCOR Chair on Mortality Research is led by Marie-Pier Bergeron-Boucher, assistant professor at the Interdisciplinary Center on Population Dynamics (CPop) at the University of Southern Denmark.
+The SCOR Chair on Mortality Research is led by Marie-Pier Bergeron-Boucher, Associate Professor at the Interdisciplinary Center on Population Dynamics (CPop) at the University of Southern Denmark.
 It aims to initiate research in the fields of demography and actuarial science applied to the analysis of mortality and longevity, focusing on three main topics:

 • Analyzing multi-morbidities and causes of death,